varun13169/Engineers_Garage/Surveillance Car Controlled via DTMF/README.md

 I used [DTMF Tone Generator] to generate DTMF tones.
 This application was running on my mobile phone.

-Now in order share the display and gain control over my mobile phone from my laptop I created a VNC server by running [VNC server] application on my phone in background and using [VNC client] on my laptop, now I was able to view my mobile phone's screen and simulated touches from my laptop.
+Now in order share the display and gain control over my mobile phone from my laptop I created a VNC server by running [VNC server] application on my phone in background and using [VNC client] on my laptop, now I was able to view my mobile phone's screen and simulated touches from my laptop.<br>
 At this point I was able to generate DTMF tones from my mobile phone using my laptop, therefore I was able to control my car using my laptop.

 To get the live feed from my phone's camera I used [AirDroid] application, which was running in background alongside [VNC server] and using any browser(preferably Chrome) on my laptop I was able to use the camera of my phone.